JHHa223/cosmic-bfield-sbi/README.md

 If you use this code in scientific work, please cite the associated paper:

-> J.-H. Ha, *Neural Simulation-Based Inference of Plasma Parameters from Cosmic Magnetic-Field Evolution*, Astronomy and Computing, submitted.
+> J.-H. Ha, *Neural Simulation-Based Inference of Plasma Parameters from Cosmic Magnetic-Field Evolution*, The European Physical Journal Plus, submitted.

 Publication information and DOI will be added when available.